skrrrm/PaloLearning/docs/authentication/ldap.md

 ***Device*** &rarr; ***Setup*** &rarr; ***Services*** &rarr; ***Service Route Configuration***

 You must set the necessary protocols (*LDAP & UID Agent*) to the interfaces where AD is gonna authenticate the firewall through.
-Otherwise the firewall only able to receive LDAP traffic through the management interface.
+Otherwise the firewall will only able to receive LDAP traffic through the management interface.

 ![service_route_configuration1](../images/service_route_configuration1.png)